 Financial aid is administered in accordance with federal methodology and regulations established by the U.S. Department of Education.
-Students are required to complete the Free Application for Federal Student Aid (FAFSA) at www.FAFSA.ed.gov in order to establish eligibility for financial aid.
-Once the results from the FAFSA are received and the student's file is complete, an award package will be developed.
+Students must complete the Free Application for Federal Student Aid (FAFSA) at www.FAFSA.gov in order to establish eligibility for federal, state, and some institutional financial aid.
+Once the results from the FAFSA are received and the student's admission file is complete, an award package will be developed.
 Students may accept or decline any portion of the aid package.
+If a student does not submit a FAFSA, only some institutional scholarships can be awarded.
+The Office of Financial Aid strongly encourages all students to submit a FAFSA for consideration of all aid Aquinas College can offer.